Stuart Hamblen: Politics

-Hamblen supported the American temperance movement and ran as the Prohibition Party's candidate for U.S. president in the 1952 presidential election.
+Hamblen supported the American temperance movement and ran as the Prohibition Party's candidate for U.S. president in the 1952 presidential election, being nominated at the 1951 Prohibition National Convention.
 Hamblen garnered 72,949 recorded popular votes and no electoral votes in an election in which Republican Dwight D. Eisenhower was elected president for the first of two terms, defeating Democrat Adlai Stevenson.

 Previously, Hamblen ran for California's 11th congressional district seat as a Democrat, losing to Carl Hinshaw in the 1938 election cycle.
 The race ended with Hinshaw at 47 percent and Hamblen with 41 percent of the vote.